saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ### Download Swag Labs (Optional)

-If you would like to follow along, [Download the web app](https://github.com/saucelabs/sample-app-web).
+If you would like to follow along, download or fork the [example web app](https://github.com/saucelabs/sample-app-web).
 You can follow the [ReadMe](https://github.com/saucelabs/sample-app-web) and get it running locally.
 The basic steps are:
 * Clone the Project
 * Use `npm install` to install dependencies
 * Start the app with `npm run start`